Stoops-ML/aerofoils/README.md

 Currently low fidelity aerodynamic data is being used in the learner, and in time higher fidelity aerodynamic will be acquired.
 Further, as the project develops 3D wing geometry will replace the 2D aerofoils.

+## Walk-through
+The Jupyter notebook [main](main.ipynb) includes most of the capabilities in the repo.
+Check it out for a walk-through.

 ## Capabilities
 - 2D aerofoil coordinate data with maximum lift-to-drag ratio at angle downloaded with the [aerofoils downloader script](download_aerofoils.py).
 This outputs csv files in the correct format for the neural network.